NAOUFELEX/Student-Result-Managment-in-JEE/README.md

 - Access the application using the following URL: http://localhost:8080/student-result-management-system/

 + The home page will have a login form.
-Use the following credentials to log in:
+Use the following credentials to log in:<br>

-+ Username: salahb
+       Username: salahb
-+ Password: 123456
+   <br>Password: 123456
 + Once logged in, teachers can insert student results by clicking on the "Insert Result" link in the navigation bar.
-Students can view their results by clicking + + on the "View Result" link and entering their roll number.
+Students can view their results by clicking   on the "View Result" link and entering their roll number.

 + Users can also create accounts by clicking on the "Sign Up" link in the navigation bar.